enjoden/enjoden/README.md

 ## I'm a coder gamer,and a student.

-- 👀 I’m currently [learning] how to do code
 - 🎓 I'm studing Electronics and Computer Science
+- 👀 I’m currently learning how to do code
 - ⭐️ I'm streaming on Twitch and playing video games
+- 🥅 Goals for 2022: Learn c++, js, create a program
-- 🌑 Yes
+- ⚡ Fun Fact: Yes

 ### Social Media